Links to other pages in this course website:

 1. Design quantitative models that represent a range of bioengineering problems, including identifying assumptions that are appropriate for the problem to be solved.

-2. Choose and apply computational tools to solve these models.
+2. Choose and apply computational tools to solve these models, including numerical methods for sovling ordinary, partial, and stochastic differential equations.

 3. Choose and apply analytic tools to verify computational solutions, including steady state and nondimensional analysis.

-4. Evaluate how to validate bioengineering models with experiments.
+4. Identify ways to validate bioengineering models with experimental data.

 5. (For 585 only) Design an integrated plan to combine computational models with experimental data to address a biological or medical question.